ConnorEspino/connor-e-website/README.md

 # Connor Espino Personal Website Alpha

 This is a website to hold all of my different interests and ventures in digital/physical media.
+This is very much still a work in progress.

 ## React Scripts